PT-141 (Bremelanotide): Dosage, Effects & Access

 Male use is entirely off-label

 While the evidence for PT-141 in men is strong, it's important to understand that the FDA approval applies only to premenopausal women with HSDD.
 Male use for erectile dysfunction or low libido is off-label.
-This doesn't make it illegal (off-label prescribing is legal and common), but it does mean insurance coverage is unlikely and the prescribing provider is making a clinical judgment based on available evidence rather than an FDA-endorsed indication.
+This doesn't make it illegal (see our PT-141 legal status guide for the full picture), but it does mean insurance coverage is unlikely and the prescribing provider is making a clinical judgment based on available evidence rather than an FDA-endorsed indication.

 Who Should Not Use PT-141